- Last updated:

 Canadians must present a passport to visit Belgium, which must be valid for at least three months beyond the date of expected departure from that country.
 Prior to travelling, ask your transportation company about its requirements related to passport validity, which may be more stringent than the country's entry rules.

 Customs officials may ask you to show them a return ticket, proof of the purpose of your visit or proof of sufficient funds for your stay.
 If you are planning to stay in private accommodations, you must report your intentions to the municipal authorities (commune or gemeente) upon arrival in Belgium.

 In certain countries, dual citizenship may limit the ability of Canadian officials to provide consular services.
 You should travel using your Canadian passport and present yourself as Canadian to foreign authorities at all times.
-Consult our Laws and culture tab and our publication entitled Dual Citizenship: What You Need to Know for more information.
+See Travelling as a dual citizen for more information.

 Tourist visa: Not required for stays up to 90 days*